In this blog we explain what is exactly the crime of battery in law. One of the most common in the country and particularly in California.

-- Assault is the attempt to cause harm to another person.
-Basically, the victim is threatened with physical harm through words, gestures and actions.
+- Battery is the attempt to cause harm to another person.
+Basically, the victim is threatened with the intention of causing physical harm with words, gestures and actions.

-- Battery is the illegal use of force or violence against another person.
-Either by applying brute bodily force (grabbing, hitting, pushing) or through an object.
+- Assault is the unlawful use of force or violence against another person.
+Either by applying brute body force (grabbing, hitting, pushing) or through an object.

 What differentiates assault from battery is that physical contact is not required for the first offense.
 In contrast, battery, it is required, regardless of whether the contact was mild or severe.

-For more information on this topic, we invite you to contact us.
-Request a professional consultation with any of our criminal defense attorneys and we will be happy to assist you.
+For more information on this subject, we invite you to contact us.
+Request a professional consultation with any of our criminal defense attorneys and we will gladly assist you.

-If you are an immigrant and have been charged with any crime related to theft crimes, drugs, or criminal violence, call us.
-We are also certified immigration attorneys and can represent you to prevent you from being deported.
+If you are an alien and have been accused of any crime related to theft, drugs or criminal violence, call us.
+We are also certified immigration lawyers in Los Angeles and can represent you to prevent you from being deported.

-When we take a case we investigate it thoroughly and devise an effective defense strategy.
-We looked for possible police mistakes during the arrest and we fought the prosecutor’s charges.
+When we take on a case, we thoroughly investigate it and devise an effective defense strategy.
+We look for possible errors by the police during the arrest and fight the charges of the prosecutor.

-Now you know what is battery in law.
-For more than four decades we have defended hundreds of people accused of crimes of battery.
-The results are obvious with the testimonials of our satisfied clients.
+For more than four decades we have defended hundreds of people accused of assault crimes.
+The results are obvious with the testimonials of our satisfied customers.